ealpha072/Student-Management-System/README.md

 * phpmyadmin - This is the application that holds the database used in the project.
 The database name used for this applications is sms.
 * Ajax - this is a Javascript library that has been used for sending asynchronous requests to php servers and returning the response.
 * Bootstrap - This was generally used for responsive web development and web page styling.
-* Javascript - This was used to make the user side of the application dynamic
+* Javascript - This was used to make the user side of the application dynamic.

 ## How it works.
 The admin has to login to access the dashboard page.
 To login, username = alpha, password = alpha